-April 25 – Organizational Meeting – Directors elected were H. O. Melby, R. M. Grimsrud of Westby, Melvin E. Olson, C. V. Gorman, Otto G. Henry and Nick Dorschied of Viroqua, Ray Clark of Cashton, A. J. Ristow of Genoa and J. M. Hora of Hillsboro.
+April 25 – Organizational Meeting – Directors elected were H. O. Melby, and R. M. Grimsrud of Westby; Melvin E. Olson, C. V. Gorman, Otto G. Henry and Nick Dorschied of Viroqua; Ray Clark of Cashton; A. J. Ristow of Genoa; and J. M. Hora of Hillsboro.

 June – Office space rented in Westby-Coon Valley Bank Building (NW corner of Main St. & State St. ) – After first loan application approval by REA construction of lines was begun.